Drixitel/Scientific-Computing/BasicLinuxComands.md

 # Error Messages

 - live in the channel called Standard Error `stderr`
-- using `2>, 2>>` makes it so the standard message, which might be a blank overwriting of a file bc the first file DNE instead will write the erro into the file so you're aware that an error occured.
+- using `2>, 2>>` makes it so the standard message, which might be a blank overwriting of a file bc the first file DNE instead will write the erro into the file so you're aware that an error occurred.
 - Actually I have no idea
   - `cat filename1 2>> otherfile`: seems to only show file 1 contents on terminal but not overwrite/append otherfile.
   - IF `cat filethatdoesnotexists 2>> otherfile` is used it will append otherfile and say the file DNE
-  - IF `cat filethatdoesnotexists 2> otherfile` is used it will overwite the file and say it DNE
+  - IF `cat filethatdoesnotexists 2> otherfile` is used it will overwrite the file and say it DNE
 - redirect input into an output file
   - e.g `wc -l < filename1 >> output_wordcount.txt`
     - this takes the command word count and applies it to file 1 then takes that output #number of lines and appends it to the output txt file.